Selling blood tests online for over 15 years.

 Cholesterol however is made up of both good (HDL) and bad (LDL) cholesterol so it is important to investigate a raised total cholesterol result to determine the cause.
 High levels of HDL cholesterol can cause a raised total cholesterol result but may actually be protective against heart disease.

 We will send you your Liver Function Tests finger-prick blood sample collection kit which contains everything you need to take your blood sample in the comfort of your own home.
-If you are unsure about completing a finger-prick blood sample collection you will have the opportunity to select a clinic-based venous blood sample collection or choose to go our London laboratory during the checkout process.How to collect a finger-prick blood sample
+If you are unsure about completing a finger-prick blood sample collection you will have the opportunity to select a clinic-based venous blood sample option during the checkout process.How to collect a finger-prick blood sample

 Your Liver Function Tests includes 1st class postage and packaging for you to send your blood sample directly to our laboratory for analysis.
 If you live in an area where you cannot rely on the post or you simply want to ensure that your sample arrives at the laboratory the following day, you may wish to send your blood sample guaranteed next day delivery for extra reassurance.